Brian Wray: 1960s to 1970s

 He joined George Olliver's group Natural Gas in May, 1969.
 In January, 1970 while Natural Gas were playing at the Laugh In on Victoria Street, Montreal, the group surprisingly played the "2001: A Space Oydessy" theme.
-Wrays keyboard playing was noted in an article, "Natural Gas a natural treat" by The Gazzette with the writer saying "he plays piano and organ like a man who's being doing it for a long time" adding " adds just the right touch to the band".
+Wrays keyboard playing was noted in an article, "Natural Gas a natural treat" by The Gazette with the writer saying "he plays piano and organ like a man who's being doing it for a long time" adding " adds just the right touch to the band".
 While in the band he played piano, organ, flute and added his vocals to the recordings.
 He did the arrangements on the A side of the single, "All Powerful Man" bw "What Do You Want From My Life" which was released on Firebird FR 1806.
 The single got to #76 on May 9, 1970, spending seven weeks in the Canadian charts.
 It also at #12 on the Top 50 Canadian Content chart on the same date.
 Their album that featured his arrangements on four tracks (two of them co-arrangements), got into the Canadian Top 10.
 It also made the Top 50 in the United States.